hisu66/vehicledetectionjsnn/README.md

-# Transportation System using Jetson Nano
+# Transportation System using Jetson Nano (MobileNet-SSD)

-Vehicle and License Plate detection in real-time using MobileNet-SSD at ~40 FPS
+Vehicle and License Plate detection in real-time at ~40 FPS
 -----------------

 Move to the main folder: